Dkreick/AD2B/README.md

 #### Our Struggle and objective

 • Basically our general objective is make our own journey and eventually

 #### Our Call To Action And Motivation

 • What is the clear force driving the player forward?
 What are they goals?

 ## Enemy Design

 • What is the overall design of the enemies?
 • What are your different enemy types and what do they do?

 ## Brainstorm General Ideas

 • Karma system

-• Make a timeline for background successes.
+• Make a timeline for background successes
 • Expand map and assets to all South America

 #### NPC Character Ideas

 • Ideas for NPCs in our game

 #### Puzzles and Challenges Ideas

 •  Ideas for puzzles and challenges in our game

 #### Tools, Plugins, Assets, Notes

 • Make a dictionary in Unity3D with all the assets